You can't create like anybody else because your gifts AREN'T like anybody else's in the Universe!

 While I agree with the spirit of what Julia puts forth here, if you’ve ever had any form of a creative block, where the juices stop flowing, and the ideas dry up, then you’ll probably just find Julia Cameron’s quote about what we "should do" to be irritating, maddening and mocking.

 Yes, we are all writers.

-Yes, creativity is meant to be our natural state.
+Yes, creativity is our natural state.

-But what happens when it’s not?
+But what happens when our gifts are not flowing?

 “What’s wrong with me?”